I. Old school car meaning: What is an old school car?

 1. Toyota Corolla

 One can never go wrong with the Toyota Corolla.
 The first-generation Corolla was introduced in 1966 that sports one true vintage look.
-However, the most common old school Corollas in the Philippines are those from the sedan’s sixth-generation and the seventh-generation.
+However, the most common old school Corollas for sale in the Philippines are those from the sedan’s sixth-generation and the seventh-generation.
 These Corollas are commonly known as the Small Body (sixth-gen) and Big Body (seventh-gen).

 The seventh-generation Toyota Corolla